Saturday, December 17, 2005

 While I'm not one for walking in the dark at 3:00am, at least another 500 people were happy to do so, singing hymns and Christian ditties until dawn.
 Again, the cellphone signal was solid on the summit.
 If only Moses had had such an option.
 The Lord could have just phoned in the Ten Commandments rather than carving them in stone.

 While Mount Sinai was unforgettable, my strongest memories remain those of the stark, red, and purple-hued desert valleys we drove through.
 These hillsides grew all the more spectacular as the sun began to set.
-Perhaps the most magical moment though, was a brief stop in a date palm oasis sitting quietly in the middle of nowhere.
+Perhaps the most magical moment though, was a brief stop we made in a date palm oasis sitting quietly in the middle of nowhere.

 From Sinai, we headed to the coast to catch the Hydrofoil in Nuweiba.
 The descent to the harbour was an experience in itself.
 The road literally drops from more than 1200 metres to sea level in just a few short kilometres.
 The brakes on our bus overheated as our driver struggled to negotiate the steep incline.
 I've never been so happy to see a sturdy boat in all my life.
 The rest of our journey to Jordan was rather uneventful.